-As a complement to experimental efforts, simulations at the atomic scale can provide insights into the structure of GBs.
-Yet even that is challenging due to the complex crystallography of olivine and the many possible GB configurations to explore.
-Nonetheless, people have used density functional theory (DFT) (Ghosh and Karki 2014) or classical molecular dynamics (MD) (Adjaoud et al. 2012; Mantisi et al. 2017) to determine the physical properties (energy, excess volume) of some select GBs in olivine.
-Ultimately, the comparison of numerical models with high-resolution observations will be necessary to assess the relevant GB structures and infer their physical properties.
+In complementarity to experimental efforts, simulations at the atomic scale can provide insight towards the structure of GBs.
+Yet even that is challenging, due to the complex crystallography of olivine and the many possible GB configurations to explore.
+Nonetheless, people have used density functional theory (DFT) (Ghosh and Karki, 2014) or classical molecular dynamics (MD) (Adjaoud et al., 2012; Mantisi et al., 2017) to determine physical properties (energy, excess volume) of some select GBs in olivine.
+Ultimately, the comparison of numerical models with high-resolution observations will be necessary to assess the relevant GB structures, and infer their physical properties.

 Description of a GB can be done at multiple scales involving different degrees of complexity and precision.
-At the mesoscopic scale, a GB is generally described by the disorientation between the two adjacent grains, and its energy is almost always described through this variable using extended Read-Shockley type models (initially designed only for low-angle GBs) (Read and Shockley 1950; Gui-Jin and Vitek 1986).
-However, a more complete "macroscopic" description should also specify the rotation axis and the crystallographic planes in contact at the GB.
-At smaller scales, this description can be enriched by indicating the translation vector between the neighboring crystals and finally by describing the atomic arrangement of the GB (e.g., bonds, stoichiometry, charge).
-Using these lower scale descriptions introduces additional degrees of freedom, which also impact the physical properties of GB (Han et al. 2016) and question the common assumption that a given disorientation is related to a single GB structure.
-The multiplicity of GB structures even for a single GB disorientation and contact plane has been considered by several studies on metals (Rittner and Seidman 1996; Oh and Vitek 1986), but rarely for geologically relevant materials (Hirel et al. 2019).
-Recently the concept of GB complexion was introduced (Cantwell et al. 2014) to account for the multiplicity of GB atomic structures.
-In spite of growing evidence that GBs in a polycrystal may exist in a wide variety of complexions, numerical studies often only account for the complexion of lowest energy, discarding a great number of other possible complexions.
+21 At the mesoscopic scale, a GB is generally described by the disorientation between the two adjacent grains, 22 and its energy is almost always described through this variable using extended Read-Shockley type models 23 (initially designed only for low angle GBs) (Gui-Jin and Vitek, 1986; Read and Shockley, 1950).
+However, 24 a more complete "macroscopic" description should also specify the rotation axis and the crystallographic 25 planes in contact at the GB.
+At smaller scales, this description can be enriched by indicating the translation 26 vector between the neighboring crystals and finally by describing the atomic arrangement of the GB (e.g. 27 bonds, stoichiometry, charge).
+Using these lower scale descriptions introduces supplementary degrees of 28 freedom which also impact the physical properties of GB (Han et al., 2016), and question the common 29 assumption that a given disorientation is related to a single GB structure.
+The multiplicity of GB structures 30 even for a given GB disorientation and contact plane has been considered by several studies essentially for 31 metals (Oh and Vitek, 1986; Rittner and Seidman, 1996) but more rarely for geological relevant materials 32 (Hirel et al., 2019).
+Recently the concept of GB complexion was introduced (Cantwell et al., 2014) to account 33 for the multiplicity of GB atomic structures.
+In spite of growing evidence that GBs in a polycrystal may 34 exist in a wide variety of complexions, numerical studies often account only for the complexion of lowest 35 energy, discarding a great number of other possible complexions.
+36